agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

+### What does explain cross-national differences in GDP per capita?

 > Thus, many RCT-backed interventions do not seem to explain much of
 > the cross-national variation in GDP per capita.
 What does?
 There are
 > a range of factors including: Growth-friendly policies, Geography,